 The Owner’s Representative does not build or design.
 Instead, they act as the owner's trusted advisor, ensuring the project stays on schedule, within budget, and aligned with the owner’s goals.

-Project owners hire an Owner’s Representative to reduce risk, control costs, and manage complexity they can’t handle alone.
+Project owners hire an Owner’s Representative to reduce risk, control construction costs, and manage complexity they can’t handle alone.
 Acting as the owner’s advocate, the OR brings structure, accountability, and deep experience in helping public agencies, private developers, institutions, and corporate teams keep projects on budget, on schedule, and aligned with broader goals.

 Here’s why project owners rely on Owner’s Representatives: